Michigan Ross Program Overview

 - Emphasis on Entrepreneurship: Entrepreneurship is a key element of the Michigan Ross experience.
 Along with key entrepreneurship coursework, the school holds several events to bring this curriculum to life.
 Additionally, the Zell Lurie Institute at Ross brings some of the most successful faculty and entrepreneurs to Ann Arbor.

-The Michigan Ross class of 2023 is made up of 398 students and had a 20.2% acceptance rate.
-Of these students, 46% identify as women and 36% identify as U.S. students of color.
-The class profile also reports that the student body is 28% international and represents 42 countries collectively.
+The Michigan Ross class of 2024 is made up of 380 students.
+Of these students, 42% identify as women and 42% identify as U.S. students of color.
+The class profile also reports that the student body is 36% international and represents 39 countries collectively.

-These students came from various pre-MBA industries, with consulting, education/non-profit/government, and finance being the most popular.
-On average, the class of 2023 had 5 years of work experience before beginning their studies.
+These students came from various pre-MBA industries, with consulting, health, and finance being the most popular.
+On average, the class of 2024 had 5.6 years of work experience before beginning their studies.

 A large portion of students were business majors in their undergraduate programs, with STEM and humanities following as other areas of study in that order.